federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - tags{}.display_name (list attribute)
 - resources{}.name (list attribute)

-This section operates using the following steps:
+The results are achieved by performing the following tasks:

 - Removes failure causing excess whitespace from all attribute values to be translated via Python script.
 - Tests for strings over 5000 bytes and reduces strings in excess to under 5000 bytes (5000 bytes is maximum permitted per attribute by AWS Translate)
 - Posts attributes and list attributes to be translated to the AWS API using Python script.
 - Creates French version of the attributes and list attributes from the returned translated value.
 - Removes UTF8 Character code returned from translated results.
-- Removes out of scope attributes.
+- Removes out-of-scope attributes.

 #### DEFAULT_ATTRIBUTE_MAPPER